The Formula of Baptism

 In Acts 2:38, Luke is not recording the baptismal formula but rather Peter’s exhortation to those who are willing to confess Jesus as the Christ.
 It is only reasonable that Christian baptism sometimes might be seen as if only in the single name of Christ, since of the persons in the Godhead, it is Christ specifically to whom baptism points.
 We must always understand the context in which a verse is given.
 In Acts 2, Peter’s hearers already believed in God the Father; the real test, for them, was whether they would accept Jesus as the Messiah the Savior of the world.

-As Christ had instructed, baptism was now given “in the name,” in vital connection with the person of Jesus Christ.
-Only by recognizing him could the convert now come to baptism.
-The disciples had just experienced the gifts of the Holy Spirit, and thus they were in a position to recognize the meaning of John the Baptist’s prophecy that Christ would baptize them “with the holy ghost and with fire” (Matthew 3:11).
-The union between the believer and his Lord, made real by the Spirit, is signalized in the ordinance of baptism.
+Only by acknowledging Christ could the new convert now come to baptism.
+The disciples had just experienced the gifts of the Holy Spirit, and thus they were in a ready to accept the meaning of John the Baptist’s prophecy that Christ would baptize them “with the holy ghost and with fire” (Matthew 3:11).
+The union between the believer and his Lord, made real by the Spirit, is shown in the ordinance of baptism.
 For, baptism is confessing your sins and believing that Christ’s death on the cross has cleansed them away.

 In His service,